Museums in Amsterdam

 WONDR is the home of the coolest Instagram photos.
 WONDR Amsterdam is an artistic playground of 1200m² with fifteen interactive installation spaces.
 Have some fun in the world of WONDR!

-Are you looking what to do in Amsterdam with your kids?
-There’s more than enough to do with kids!
+Are you looking for what to do in Amsterdam with your kids?
+There’s more than enough to do with kids in Amsterdam!
 A canal cruise, for instance, is a treat for the whole family.
 Watch the city passing you by from a boat.
-Make sure not to miss out on the Nemo Science Centre either.
-It’s the most interactive and educative museum ever.
-Your kids can enjoy the experience a museum where they do get to touch everything.
-If you’re willing to travel a fair bit, theme park Efteling is a great place.
-It was even awarded the Diamond ThemePark Award.
+Fancy an interactive and educative museum?
+Visit BODY WORLDS, Micropia in Artis Zoo, and the Nemo Science Centre.
+If you’re willing to travel a fair bit, Mardurodam is amazing with kids.
+Also, the theme park Efteling is a great place.
 In this fantasy theme park, you’ll be surrounded by fairy tales.
 For a more elaborate overview also check out our blog post on things to do with kids in Amsterdam.

 Ripley’s believe it or not